Roberto Fonseca (footballer)

-Roberto Teixeira da Fonseca (born 3 May 1962), known as Roberto Fonseca, is a Brazilian football manager and former player who played as a central defender.
-He is the current head coach of Itabaiana.
+Roberto Teixeira da Fonseca (born 3 May 1962), known as Roberto Fonseca, is a Brazilian football coach and former player who played as a central defender.
+He is the current head coach of Altos.

 Career

 Born in Mandaguari, began his professional career at Londrina in 1981.
 Later he played for the teams: São Paulo, América-SP, Catanduvense, Botafogo de Ribeirão Preto, Barretos, Bahia, Sãocarlense, Ferroviária, Grêmio Maringá, Moto Club and Portuguesa Londrinense, where he finished his career in 1999.

 He has been working as a coach since 2003.
 He was Oeste.
 Later, managed Botafogo de Ribeirão Preto, Francana, Barretos, XV de Piracicaba, Mirassol, Sertãozinho, Bandeirante, Londrina, São Bento, CENE, ADAP, São Raimundo de Santarem, Ituiutaba, Guaratinguetá e Rio Branco de Americana.

 In 2008 commanded the Oeste in campaign which led the club back to main series of Campeonato Paulista, in 2010, commanded the São Caetano was hired by Botafogo de Ribeirão Preto. returned in Guaratinguetá and Botafogo de Ribeirão Preto. in 2011 was the coach of Caldense should help and on 6 June of the same year, was announced new technician of Paraná and at the end of 2011 in commanded Itumbiara. was hired in February 2012, as trainer of Ituano and lent in the CRB returning to the command of the Ituano, in the following year. being that in June of that same year with the Brasiliense.

 Roberto with the São Bernardo command team in the remainder of the Campeonato Paulista, with the difficult mission to rid the team of the downgrade, where he achieved with success the objective. months after, was Botafogo da Paraíba.
 On 20 July 2015, Roberto da Fonseca and his auxiliary left the command of the paraibana team in 11 games by summing the final stage of Campeonato Paraibano and Campeonato Brasileiro Série C, with utilization of 48.4% of the games.
 On 2 July 2015, was confirmed by the directors of São Bernardo would be the new coach of the team at Paulistão 2016.
 Fonseca has delivered the tiger on the downgrade the Serie A1 of state championship.
 On 26 February 2016, Roberto Fonseca terminates with the São Bernardo, the club is near the downgrade zone.

 Hit with the in Oeste dispute of Série B, where left due to recasting of the inside of the team. but in July 2016, with the Cuiabá.